iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Build catalog and make data discoverable.
 Read more?

-## AWS OpenSearch Managed Service
+## OpenSearch Managed Service

-It is open source apace.
+It is open source space.

 Image, doc, audio is converted to vector embeddings.
 Done using ML models. vector embedding is series of numbers and dots.